-

 Are workers who have made disclosures in the public interest (whistleblowers) entitled to any special protection from termination of employment?

 The Protected Disclosures (Protection of Whistleblowers) Act 2022 provides statutory protection to employees who complain about serious wrongdoing.
-Serious wrongdoing includes unlawful, corrupt, or irregular use of public money or resources, any criminal offence, any act or omission that puts the health and safety of an individual at serious risk, or gross negligence by public officials.
+Serious wrongdoing includes (but is not limited to) any act, omission or course of conduct that is any of the following: unlawful, corrupt, or irregular use of public money or resources; a criminal offence; a serious risk to public health, public safety, the health and safety of an individual, or the environment; or gross negligence by public officials.

-If the disclosure of information is made in accordance with the Protected Disclosures Act 2022, no civil, criminal, or disciplinary proceedings can be taken against a person for making the protected disclosure.
+No civil, criminal, or disciplinary proceedings can be taken against a person for making a protected disclosure.
 This legislation seeks to enhance protection for these employees within the workplace and to ensure that the confidentiality of the person who has made the disclosure is also protected.

 -